wanghaisheng/responsive-landing-page-starter/content/blog/en/build-an-appointment-scheduler-using-js-firebase-and-the-vonage-api.md

 ![Button to create the database](/content/blog/build-an-appointment-scheduler-using-js-firebase-and-the-vonage-api/3createdatabase.png "Button to create the database")

-* Click on Create Database
+* Click on "Create Database"
 * Select the Realtime Database location where your data will be stored and click on `next`
 * Select if you will use the database in locked or test mode.
 For this example I am using the test mode
 * Click `enable`